 “Monkeypox is not a virus that infects the sexual organs the way gonorrhea or syphilis does,” says William Schaffner, M.D., an infectious disease specialist and professor at the Vanderbilt University School of Medicine.
 “It’s not the sexual act that is so important, it’s more the skin-to-skin contact.”

 Is monkeypox airborne?

-While the CDC is recommending masking to prevent the spread of monkeypox, it’s not considered an airborne virus.
 “Monkeypox does not spread through airborne particles or droplets, therefore, is not considered to be an airborne virus,” explains Rafael E. Pérez-Figueroa, M.D., M.P.H., associate dean of Community Engagement and Public Health Practice at the Rutgers School of Public Health.
 “Airborne transmission occurs when small virus particles become suspended in the air and can stay there for periods of time.
 These particles can spread on air currents and infect people in far distances.
 That is not the case with the monkeypox virus.”

 That said, monkeypox can be found “in droplets like saliva or respiratory secretions that drop out of the air quickly,” Dr. Pérez-Figueroa said.
 But, he added, “long range or airborne transmission of monkeypox has not been reported.
 Currently, scientists are studying how often the virus spread through respiratory secretions and when those secretions are more infective.”

 Is there a mpox vaccine?